rezadzikri19/BuggyBuddy-Notebook/README.md

-# Bug Report Recommendation System [BuggyBuddy]
+# 🪲 BuggyBuddy Notebook

-BuggyBuddy is an end-to-end data science project aimed at detecting duplicated bug reports and providing recommendations to users for similar bug reports, thereby facilitating faster problem resolution in software development.
+BuggyBuddy is an end-to-end data science project aimed at performing similarity search through a bug report database to assist users/operators in identifying duplicate bug reports.
+This facilitates faster problem resolution in software development.

 ## Data Sources